teafrogsf/SI100B_DIE_Repo/README.md

 (For Team Leader) Please invite your team members to your repository.

+All of you should `git clone` your remote repository to create a local repository.

 ## Step 2

-- (For Team Leader) Please create a file named `hello2.py`, add some random code, commit your changes with message "hello 2", and push your changes to the remote repository.
+- (For Team Leader) Please create a file named `hello2.py`, add some random code, `git add .`, `commit` your changes with message "hello 2", and `push` your changes to the remote repository.

-- (For Team Members) Please pull the remote changes from the remote repository to your local repository.
+- (For Team Members) Please `pull` the remote changes from the remote repository to your local repository.

 ## Step 3